-- Ink roller.
+Ink roller.
 The best are brass framed with synthetic rollers, but a cheaper steel framed rubber roller will suffice to get you started.
 Make sure that the rubber is not old and hardened.

-- White spirit or similar for cleaning blocks and roller.
+White spirit or similar for cleaning blocks and roller.

 Preparing the Block

 There are many ways to do this, but here I will give you one easy, reliable method.
-As sparingly as you can, brush black pen ink across the surface of your block to achieve an even tone.
+Wipe blue black fountain pen ink over the block with a paper or cloth pad.
+You want to achieve to achieve an even tone on the block.
 Take care not to soak the wood or you will open up the endgrain fibres.
-An alternative to brushing is to wipe the ink over the block with a paper or cloth pad.
-Perfect density of tone is not crucial, but not soaking the block is!
+When dry firmly rub the surface with a paper towel or soft cloth in order to burnish away the slight nap caused by the application of water based ink.